Tag Archive | gratitude

 To clear up the mystery that I’m sure has been haunting each of you all day – “What the heck happened to Karyn today?”
 I present to you “The Last 12 Hours of My Life” [as in, the 12 hours immediately preceding the time that is now, not to be confused with the final 12 hours of my life, which I hope will take place far in the future].

 Prologue: It’s March Break.
-Ben, Molly and I are up at my parents’ ski chalet, which is on very small, private (as in, not municipally maintained) crescent.
+Kids 1 and 2 and I are up at my parents’ ski chalet, which is on very small, private (as in, not municipally maintained) crescent.
 There are 20, maybe 30 chalets in all on this road.
-Ben and Molly are in a ski day camp.
+The kids are in a ski day camp.
 Yesterday the weather was balmy.
-Today there was a massive snow storm.
+Today there was a massive snowstorm.

 9:10 AM Realized we had plenty of time.
-Let Ben and Molly continue playing before getting ready to go.
+Let Kids 1 and 2 continue playing before getting ready to go.

-9:30 AM Told Ben and Molly it was time to get ready to go.
+9:30 AM Told Kids 1 and 2 it was time to get ready to go.
 They did not share my sense of urgency.

 10:00 AM Actually got out the door and into the car.
 Realized that my decision to park in the middle of the half-circle driveway facing the steeper exit was not my best ever.